PHILOSOPHY OF SCHOOL HEALTH SERVICES

 c.
 A medical exempt form signed by a physician, or a religious exempt form signed by a parent or guardian.

-Franklin County Health Department offers residents with many services.
+Franklin County Health Department offers residents many services.
 Check out the many services available to MVR-III students in Franklin County.

 - Health News